Enrollment Closes In...

 Where and When?

 The course is online-only.
-You can access it from any device, at any time.
+You can access the lessons on-demand, from any device, at any time.

-Immediately upon enrolling, you’ll receive full access to the course.
+Immediately upon enrolling, you’ll receive full access to the Welcome and FAQ modules, along with the forums and archive of Office Hours (40+ hours of content).
 You’re welcome to self-pace through the course at your convenience, as there’s no class schedule.
 However, we encourage you to move through the course with the group, so that you and your fellow cohort of students can interact in the forums, discuss the day’s lesson, bounce ideas off each other, and hold one another accountable for finishing the homework, quizzes and worksheets.